Recreo: Education

 Tertiary (IES Recreation) operates during the night shift at the local School No. 280, School of Basic General Education.
-A school for differently abled persons School No. 9 "Fray Mamerto Esquiu.
+A school for disabled persons School No. 9 "Fray Mamerto Esquiu.
 A police school which children attend from three to thirteen.
 And the Public Library Estanislao Zeballos (named after the writer and politician Estanislao Zeballos) located opposite the main square.

 The 29.00% of the population has completed primary school, the 53.27% have completed primary school but incomplete, 12.68% have finished high school but incomplete tertiary or university, and only 5.05% have tertiary or complete university.